Deseeding a pomegranate can seem intimidating but it can be quite easy. Here are 3 ways to deseed a whole pomegranate.

-Deseeding a pomegranate can be intimidating.
-That thick skin, juice that can stain everything and the abundance of delicious tiny seeds (arils) needing to find a way out.
+Getting the arils and seeds out of a pomegranate can be intimidating with the thick skin and red juice that can stain everything.
 Thankfully there's Google to help out.
 I found three ways to deseed a pomegranate and instead of trying to decide which was the best option, I tried them all.

 Method 1 - Slice the Pomegranate

 A good one for stress relief as it requires some vigorous smacking.
 The skin is quite thick so go to town, expend some energy and smack away!